 What this means for the UK

 It may be bad news for hiring managers, but for those in a vocational field, they’re soon going to benefit from a huge boom in the job market.
 So too will the assessors and quality assurers who oversee the massive influx of training about to explode.

 That’s where you come in!

 In order for someone to become skilled, they need training.
 The role of an NVQ Assessor is to do just that.
 The NVQ Assessor is there to help develop the knowledge and skills of apprentices in the workplace.
-Read more about the role on our ‘What does an NVQ assessor do?‘ page.
+Read more about the role on our ‘Roles and Responsibilities of an Assessor‘ page.

 It should come as no surprise when we say there is a phenomenal demand for assessors across virtually all sectors.
 All you need to do is search for assessor vacancies online and within seconds you’ll be swamped with the positions waiting to be filled.

 If you’re someone experienced in a skilled trade, then you might be just what the market needs to help close the approaching skills gap.
 Why not find out if becoming an NVQ assessor is for you?